jacobsstarks/Project1-Automated-ELK-Stack-Deployment/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+Because load balancing is able to direct traffic efficiently among vms, the resulting availability is increased and better serves to fulfill the desired state of the CIA triad.
+The Jump-Box-Provisioner allows for more secure access and modification of vms, bolstering the integrity of the network, it also provides a buffer between direct access of the webservers, ensuring administrative control over tasks concerning those machines.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the event logs and system metrics.

-- Filebeat watches for log activity and harvests new log data from specified locations.
+- Filebeat watches for log activity and harvests new log data from specified locations
-- Metricbeat records the metrics from the OS and services running on the server The configuration details of each machine may be found below.
+- Metricbeat records the metrics from the OS and services running on the server

-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.
+The configuration details of each machine may be found below.

 | Name     | Function                             | IP Address | Operating System   |
 |----------|------------------------------------- |------------|--------------------|